 HMS Jersey was launched in 1654, captured by the French in 1691.
 She was a Fourth-Rate ship of the line, armed with 40 guns.
 She saw service in the Mediterranean, the Caribbean, and was a guard ship at Portsmouth.
-Santa Cruz and Galloper Sand are two important battles Jersey participated in.
+Santa Cruz and Galloper Sand were two important battles that Jersey participated in.

 The Battle of Santa Cruz – 1657

 Admiral Blake had been blockading the Spanish port of Cadiz since 1655.
 In February of 1657, Blake received information about a Spanish convoy heading back to Spain from Mexico.
 In April, the convoy docked in Santa Cruz de Tenerife in the Canary Islands and this is where Blake made his attack against this strongly defended port.
-He made a successful attack on the port and destroyed all of the Spanish vessels including two Great galleons, one of which caught fire and blew up.
+He made a successful attack on the port and destroyed all of the Spanish vessels including two Great Galleons, one of which caught fire and blew up.
 HMS Jersey was one of 23 English vessels involved in the attack.

 The Battle of Galloper Sand – 1666

 The Battle of Galloper Sand, also called the Four Days Battle, was part of the Anglo-Dutch Wars from 1665 – 1667.
 These wars were basically a contest between two rivals for a lion’s share of the world’s trade.
 In this engagement, HMS Jersey was commanded by James Carteret.
 The English fleet suffered a loss to the Dutch and withdrew with heavy losses.
-Honour was later regained in the Battle of Saint James’ Bay where a stinging defeat was inflicted on the Dutch fleet.
+Honour was later regained in the Battle of Saint James’ Bay later in 1666, where a stinging defeat was inflicted on the Dutch fleet.